 ⎆ Consider Thrift Store Furniture

 Buying used pre-owned furniture is the easiest way to save money because you can get good quality stuff for a reduced price.
 But, you’ve got to be careful in your search because it’s easy getting caught into a similar trap here.

-When searching thrifted furniture, you’ll want to assess any marks or dings on it.
+When searching for thrift furniture, you’ll want to assess any marks or dings on it.
 Normal wear and tear isn’t usually a deal-breaker.
 However, if there looks like there is more serious structural damage, it’s likely to worsen pretty quickly, rendering your new furniture useless soon.
-When you’re checking it over, avoid anything that’s made from chipboard or particle board.
+When you’re checking it over, avoid anything that’s made from chipboard or particleboard.
 The plastic covering will peel away after a couple of months, and not only will it look somewhat tacky, they’re also likely to break easily.
-Always look for solid wood.
+Always look for solid wooden furniture.
 It can be restored to its former glory down the road.

 Look out for nails as well.
 If a piece of wooden furniture is put together with nails instead of proper joints, it’s a sign of poor quality.
 Normal upholstery nails may be used for benches or chairs, but anything more should send red flags.

 If you buy a great statement piece that’s a little run down, it’s a great opportunity to restore the furniture.
 Anything that’s wooden can easily be sanded and refinished.
 Scratches and marks are fine, but any small holes in the wood signify woodworm.
 If there are just a few small holes, you’re in the clear, but if there are more, it’s often better to steer clear, as it affects the solidity of the wood.
 Regardless, any damage or woodworm should be pointed out to the seller.
 You can use it to try to negotiate a lower price, which brings us to our final used furniture tip.